Publication policy

 We adopt different practices for these three categories.

-Formal Regulatory Decisions are our key output, which communicates our decisions to users and producers of statistics.
+Formal policy documents and regulatory decisions are our key output, which communicate our decisions to users and producers of statistics.
 They will typically be based on substantial regulatory projects, ranging from a few weeks to several months, and will usually be part of our formal regulatory work programme.
 For these outputs, we will:

-1. Always publish these at 11am on a weekday.
+1. Generally publish these at 11am or 2pm on a weekday.

-4. Aim to accompany the publication on our website with notifications on social media (such as a Tweet, unless it is more appropriate to retweet another organisation’s Tweet on the same subject).
+3. Aim to accompany the publication on our website with notifications on social media (such as an X or Linkedin post, unless it is more appropriate to share another organisation’s post on the same subject).

-5. For regulatory decisions with significant public interest, we may accompany the formal decision document (for example, the letter confirming designation as National Statistics or the Assessment Report) with a press statement.
+4. For regulatory decisions with significant public interest, we may accompany the formal decision document (for example, the letter confirming accreditation as Accredited Official Statistics or the Assessment Report) with a press statement.

-2. Publishing these letters as soon as they are signed off by either the Director General for Regulation, the Deputy Director for Regulation or the Authority Chair.
+2. Where interventions meet the criteria to published, we commit to publishing them as soon as they are signed off by either the Director General for Regulation, the Deputy Director for Regulation or the Authority Chair.

-3. Publish any initial correspondence we received.
+3. Publish any initial correspondence we received related to our public letters and statements where possible.
 Unless the correspondent does not grant us permission to do so, our normal approach will be to publish the initial letter we received.

 How can you contact us?